FrostBid/DiscordRedditCommentWatcher/README.md

-# Reddit comment watcher for discord bot
+# Discord reddit comment watcher

 A discord bot who detects new comments for a specific reddit post.
 Recommend using pythoneverywhere/heroku for hosting.